chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the first seven days, many bardo bodies will be reborn, and it will be very difficult to reincarnate in the good way after the rebirth.

-Before reincarnation, transcendence is relatively easy to reach the good path.
+Before rebirth, transcendence is relatively easy to reach the good path.
 It can be transcended by reciting sutras for the bardo body, or reciting the six-character mantra, the mantra of the immovable Tathagata, the holy name of Amitabha, etc. Transcendence requires three kinds of relationships to be useful. .

 The first is to have a blood relationship with the deceased under seven generations.
 This kind of relationship can help the deceased greatly.